joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 1. Removed duplicates

-The dataset was made up of three different tables (Orders, Customers and Products).
-Duplicated values were removed from each table using their respective primary keys; OrderID, CustomerID and ProductID respectively.
+The dataset was made up of three different tables (Orders, Customers, and Products).
+Duplicated values were removed from each table using their respective primary keys: OrderID, CustomerID, and ProductID, respectively.

 Action: Use remove Duplicates from the Data Section in Excel.